Macreat/DigitalDesingLR/devEnv/tasks/1stTask/docs/design/DESIGNRules.md

 ## AI Usage Disclosure

-- Assistant: OpenAI Codex CLI–based agent (this session).
+- Assistant: OpenAI Codex CLI–based agent.
-- Prompt strategy: define clear module specs and interfaces; tie behavior to boundaries; insist on self-checking testbenches and a Makefile; iterate structure-first, then tests, then docs.
+- Prompt strategy: define clear module specs and interfaces; tie behavior to boundaries; insist on self-checking testbenches and a Makefile; iterate structure-first, then tests, then docs, finally prompt help with theoric and basis analysis.

-- Included: task statement (see `proof/1stTask/README.md`) and this design rationale.
+- Included: task statement (see `tasks/1stTask/README.md`) and this design rationale.